quicwg/base-drafts/draft-ietf-quic-transport.md

 Path validation is not designed as a NAT traversal mechanism.
-Though the mechanism described here might be effective for the creation of NAT bindings that support NAT traversal, the expectation is that one or other peer is able to receive packets without first having sent a packet on that path.
+Though the mechanism described here might be effective for the creation of NAT bindings that support NAT traversal, the expectation is that one endpoint is able to receive packets without first having sent a packet on that path.
 Effective NAT traversal needs additional synchronization mechanisms that are not provided here.

 An endpoint MAY include other frames with the PATH_CHALLENGE and PATH_RESPONSE frames used for path validation.
-In particular, an endpoint can include PADDING frames with a PATH_CHALLENGE frame for  Path Maximum Transmission Unit Discovery (PMTUD; see {{pmtud}}); it can also include its own PATH_CHALLENGE frame with a PATH_RESPONSE frame.
+In particular, an endpoint can include PADDING frames with a PATH_CHALLENGE frame for Path Maximum Transmission Unit Discovery (PMTUD); see {{pmtud}}.
+An endpoint can also include its own PATH_CHALLENGE frame when sending a PATH_RESPONSE frame.

 An endpoint uses a new connection ID for probes sent from a new local address;
 see {{migration-linkability}}.
 When probing a new path, an endpoint can